fineanmol/hacktoberfest/profiles/Prakhar_Srivastava.md

 ### Development

-- Front-end development
+- I am a front-end developer

 ### Projects

-- [KeepMyNotes](https://github.com/Prakhar047/Keep_Your_Notes.git) Created a notes keeper app where a user can create, edit, update and delete notes.
+- [KeepYourNotes](https://github.com/Prakhar047/Keep_Your_Notes.git) Created this application with the help of React.js, HTML/CSS which is used to keep, edit, delete notes.

 ### Profile Link